gatsbyjs/gatsby-provision-sanity/README.md

 ## Local usage

 When running this locally, you will be prompted for environment variables if they are not found on the current process.
-Additionally, after provisioning your Sanity studio, the script will generate a `.env.development` and an `.env.production` file populated with the provided variables for you.
+Additionally, the script will update an `.env` file with the environment variables provided if one exists in the project already.